Skip to contentSkip to main navigationSkip to local navigation

 Course Description

-Examination of the development of social identities in diverse societies including theoretical and practical implications of culture, ethnicity, stereotyping and bias as they apply to young children, families, programs, classrooms and teaching.
+Examination of the development of social identities in diverse societies including theoretical and practical implications of culture, ethnicity, stereotyping, and bias as they apply to young children, families, programs, classrooms, and teaching.
 Various classroom strategies will be explored emphasizing culturally and linguistically appropriate anti-bias approaches supporting all children in becoming competent members of a diverse society.
-Course includes self-examination and reflection on issues related to social identity, stereotypes and bias.
+Includes self-examination and reflection on issues related to social identity, stereotypes, and bias.

 Units: 3